ACCESS-NRI/CMWG_workshop_2025/README.md

 **Welcome to the ACCESS-NRI Cryosphere Modelling Working Group (CMWG) 2025 Science Day!**

-This session provides an introduction to ISSM and, specifically, [pyISSM](https://github.com/ACCESS-NRI/pyISSM), the Python API for [ISSM](https://github.com/ISSMteam/ISSM) under development by ACCESS-NRI.
+This session provides an introduction to ISSM and, specifically, [pyISSM](https://github.com/ACCESS-NRI/pyISSM), the Python API for [ISSM](https://github.com/ISSMteam/ISSM) under active development by ACCESS-NRI.
 This is intended to be an interactive session for users to work through a series of tutorials at their own pace.
 There are a few necessary steps to get up-and-running, detailed below.

 # 0. Pre-workshop preparation

-❗*To get the most from the workshop, please complete these "pre-workshop preparation" steps before the workshop*❗
+❗*To get the most from the workshop, please complete these "pre-workshop preparation" steps before the session*❗

-- **NCI Account** - This workshop has been designed to operatre on the Australian Research Environment (ARE), a web-based graphical interface for performing computational research on the National Computational Infrastructure (NCI) *Gadi* supercomputer.
+- **NCI Account** - This workshop has been designed to operate on the Australian Research Environment (ARE), a web-based graphical interface for performing computational research on the National Computational Infrastructure (NCI) *Gadi* supercomputer.
 In order to access ARE, you will require an NCI account.
 If you do not have an NCI account, you can sign up [here](https://my.nci.org.au/mancini/signup/0).

 - **NCI Project Membership** - To run the tutorials you will require access to two specific projects on *Gadi*:
     - [`nf33` - ACCESS-NRI Training](https://my.nci.org.au/mancini/project/nf33) - This project hosts sample ISSM model files used throughout this workshop.